What is a Store Within a Store? (And How They Help Brands Win)

 Of course, it’s also a plus to transform low-producing, revenue-draining space into a revenue generator.

 Choosing a SWAS can reduce both brands' carbon footprint, too.
-Malls and similar store near store concepts consume green space to provide for parking and through streets.
-Inside, common spaces are often cavernous and costly to light, heat and cool.
-Customers who need a variety of products or services must travel in between various locations to find what they want.
+Malls consume green space to provide parking and through streets.
+Inside, common spaces are often cavernous and costly to light, heat, and cool.
+Customers who need a variety of products or services must travel between various locations to find what they want.

 How can your brand use a store within a store to increase revenue and expand your audience?

-Combining retail destinations and drawing retail traffic by making a new spot to shop in an old locale isn’t a new idea.
-Consider department stores, malls, mega-stores, mini-malls, kiosks, boutiques, pop-ups and open street bazaars–retailers, real estate owners and shoppers have always found inventive ways to combine shopping destinations.
+Combining retail destinations and drawing traffic by making a new spot to shop in an old locale isn’t a novel idea.
+Consider department stores, malls, mega-stores, mini-malls, kiosks, boutiques, pop-ups and open street bazaars–retailers, real estate owners, and shoppers have always found inventive ways to combine shopping destinations.

 Today’s brands must be even more inventive than their predecessors in developing enticing and engaging combinations to bring customers to their doors.
 Modern shoppers can get nearly anything they desire delivered to their doorstep and they place a high premium on convenience.

-To get customers to come out to shop, retailers must offer an experience worth the effort.
-That experience may be maximizing convenience, giving visitors a treat to look forward to, offering them a chance to see and touch the latest products, or speak one-to-one with an expert about the products or services they’re considering.
+To get customers out of the house brands must offer an experience worth the effort.
+That experience may be maximizing convenience, giving visitors a treat to look forward to, offering them a chance to see and touch the latest products, or speak one-on-one with an expert about the products or services they’re considering.

 Develop SWAS synergies around what Chain Store Age calls the SUCCEED set of principles: